nodejs/node/doc/api/n-api.md

 native code, the `napi_callback` function provided is invoked.
 The APIs documented in this section allow the callback function to do the
 following:
-- Get information about the context in which the callback was invoked
+- Get information about the context in which the callback was invoked.
-- Get the arguments passed into the callback
+- Get the arguments passed into the callback.
-- Return a `napi_value` back from the callback
+- Return a `napi_value` back from the callback.

 Additionally, N-API provides a set of functions which allow calling JavaScript functions from native code.
 One can either call a function